Airbus A321: Design

 The Airbus A321 is a narrow-body (single-aisle) aircraft with a retractable tricycle landing gear, powered by two wing pylon-mounted turbofan engines.
 It is a low-wing cantilever monoplane with a conventional tail unit having a single vertical stabilizer and rudder.
 Changes from the A320 include a fuselage stretch and some modifications to the wing.
 The fuselage was lengthened by a 4.27 m plug ahead of the wing and a 2.67 m plug behind it, making the A321 6.94 m longer than the A320.
 The length increase required the overwing window exits of the A320 to be converted into door exits and repositioned in front of and behind the wings.
 To maintain performance, double-slotted flaps and minor trailing edge modifications were included, increasing the wing area from 124 m2 to 128 m2.
 The centre fuselage and undercarriage were reinforced to accommodate a 9,600 kg increase in maximum takeoff weight, taking it to 83,000 kg.

 Variants

+The variants of A321ceo and A321neo family aircraft are mainly defined by its cabin layout and fuel configuration.

+Airbus offers customers with only one fuel configuration with the A321-100.

+Airbus offers customers with 3 different fuel configuration options with the A321-200: customers can select up to 2 auxiliary fuel tanks (ACT) in the after cargo hold.

+Airbus offers customers with 4 different fuel configuration options with the standard A321neo: customers can select up to 1 auxiliary fuel tank (ACT) in the front cargo hold and up to 2 ACTs in the after cargo hold.
+The A321neo-ACF with 3 ACTs is exclusively branded as A321LR (Long Range).

+Airbus offers customers with 2 different fuel configuration options with the A321XLR: customers can select up to 1 ACT in the front cargo hold.